elysiajs/documentation/docs/patterns/mount.md

     .mount(C)
 ```

-If an instance passed to mount is an Elysia instance, it will resolve to `use` automatically, providing type-safety and support for Eden by default.
+If an instance passed to `mount` is an Elysia instance, it will be resolved with `use` automatically, providing type-safety and support for Eden by default.

-This made the possiblility of interlopable framework and runtime to a reality.
+This made the possiblility of interlopable framework and runtime, into a reality.